 How to Make a Pallet Wine Rack

-Start with a pallet.
-This pallet is a heavy duty one and has two center pieces of wood.
-One designed to hold a lighter amount of weight will only have one center piece.
+This pallet is a heavy-duty one and has two center pieces of wood.
+A pallet designed to hold a lighter amount of weight will only have one center piece.

 Use a hand saw to cut off the bottom two sections of the pallet.
 (If you are wondering, Har-Tru is the surface applied to clay tennis courts.)

 Remove the top board.

 Cut through the middle two boards and remove.

 Use a jig saw to cut a decorative edge.

 Screw the top board removed at the beginning of the process to the bottom of the rack.

 Remove another board from the pallet to make a holder for the glasses.
 We routed slots 3 1/4” wide for each glass.
 (Not shown….Route a U shape in each slot to hold the glasses.)